Australian English: Spelling and style

 As in all English-speaking countries, there is no central authority that prescribes official usage with respect to matters of spelling, grammar, punctuation or style.

 Spelling

 There are several dictionaries of Australian English which adopt a descriptive approach.
-The Macquarie Dictionary is most commonly used by universities, governments and courts as the standard for Australian English spelling.
-The Australian Oxford Dictionary is another commonly-used dictionary of Australian English.
+The Macquarie Dictionary and the Australian Oxford Dictionary are most commonly used by universities, governments and courts as the standard for Australian English spelling.

 Australian spelling is significantly closer to British than American spelling, as it did not adopt the systematic reforms promulgated in Noah Webster's 1828 Dictionary.
 Notwithstanding, the Macquarie Dictionary often lists most American spellings as acceptable secondary variants.

 The minor systematic differences which occur between Australian and American spelling are summarised below: